 - Label: easily filter for entries associated with specific labels

-- Status: show all entries in the Glossary either by: Active, Archive or All Statuses (Active and Archived).
+- Status: show all entries in the Glossary either by: Active, Archived or All Statuses (Active and Archived).
 Default is set to Active.

-- Actions: choose to archive, unarchive, import or export any selected entries from the list
+- Actions: choose to archive an entry, unarchive an entry, import or export any selected entries from the list

 - Bulk-select: select this checkbox to select all entries from the list

 - Single-select: select any of the checkboxes beside a Glossary to perform an Action on that specific entry selection